Chicken Pad Thai

-In a very large skillet, cook together diced onions, chicken that’s been sliced into long and thin strips with sesame oil, coconut oil, garlic, and ginger before adding green cabbage (an 8-ounce bag of chopped cabbage is a time-saver), shredded carrots (use pre-shredded to save time), fish sauce, soy sauce, lime juice, a touch of honey or agave syrup, and optional sriracha sauce.
+In a very large skillet, cook together diced onions and chicken that’s been sliced into long and thin strips with sesame oil, coconut oil, garlic, and ginger before adding green cabbage (an 8-ounce bag of chopped cabbage is a time-saver), shredded carrots (use pre-shredded to save time), fish sauce, soy sauce, lime juice, a touch of honey or agave syrup, and optional sriracha sauce.

 Stir in the noodles, a scrambled egg, top with green onions, peanuts, and get ready to dig in.

 Yes!
 To make this homemade pad Thai recipe using shrimp instead of chicken, add cleaned, fresh, raw shrimp at the same place in the recipe where you would add the chicken, but as soon as it’s cooked through (in likely 2 minutes), remove it from the pan, set it aside, and stir it back in at the end.
 Otherwise it will be overcooked and rubbery.